OctopusDeploy/blog/blog/2023-01/key-assumption-work-culture/index.md

 All modern software delivery methods refer to this concept of empowered teams in different ways.

-We refer to this as *modern workplace culture*, yet the ideas are over a hundred years old.
+We refer to this as *modern workplace culture*, yet the ideas are over 100 years old.
 Mission command dates back to the 1800s, Theory X and Y are explained in a book from 1960, and Westrum's typology of organizational cultures was designed in the 1980s.

 You'll find culture is the toughest nut to crack in DevOps.
 It's tempting to rely on research and statistics to prove the case for a generative culture.
 Still, the reality is that cultural change depends on compelling storytelling and creating a compelling vision of what the organization will look like after the transition.